Melodías porteñas

-Melodías porteñas (Buenos Aires Melodies) is a 1937 Argentine film, a musical directed and written by Luis Moglia Barth.
+Melodías porteñas (Buenos Aires Melodies) is a 1937 Argentine film, a musical directed by Luis Moglia Barth, who also co-wrote it.
+It is one of the most iconic films of the Golden Age of Argentine cinema.

 It is based on a struggling radio station, and depicts the events leading up to and following the disappearance of the station's star tango singer, played by Amanda Ledesma.

 It may be seen as an exposé of the sensationalism of radio stations of the period.

 Enrique Santos Discépolo won praise for his performance as the increasingly desperate director of the station.

 Plot

 The film is set in the Radio Moderna broadcast station.

 The station director, Martín Martínez, is interpreted by Enrique Santos Discépolo, who also helped with the script.

 The director is worried about withdrawal of ads and falling profits, and throughout the film is looking for something exciting for listeners that will make the audience grow again.

-The character of the radio tango star, Alicia Reyles, interpreted by Amanda Ledesma, is a modern woman who divorces her husband in Montevideo because she has a relationship with the station's most important sponsor, Aguirre.
+The character of the radio tango star, Alicia Reyles, played by Amanda Ledesma, is a modern woman who divorces her husband in Montevideo because she has a relationship with the station's most important sponsor, Aguirre.

 Reyles is victim of an assassination attempt and kidnapping while singing during a radio broadcast.

 The story of the radio station emerges as different members of the station are interrogated by the police.

 At the end of the film it is revealed that Martínez has arranged the disappearance as a strategy to increase the audience.

 In parallel, the film tells the story of Juanita (Rosita Contreras), a girl from the interior who comes to Buenos Aires to try her luck with radio, but has little success.

 One night Argüello, the announcer of Radio Moderna, finds Juanita in the street, decides to help her, and then they fall in love.

 This couple solve the mystery of the kidnapping of Alicia Reyles at the end of the film, when the station is given a new direction.

 The main musical numbers are rehearsals and performances of the two tango stars, Amanda Ledesma and Rosita Contreras.

 There are also outstanding performances by the Juan d'Arienzo's well-known orchestra and the Santa Paula Serenaders jazz band.

 The orchestra and band made important contributions to the success of the film, as did the star performers.

 One number is a comedy where everyone in the cast sings a part of a song in which the main singers are Ledesma and Contreras.